kevguy/Hangout-Reader/README.md

 Yes, but you may experience issues getting the profile images of everyone because CORS request failure.
 Overall, the behavior is 90% the same.

 ### Method 1
-For Firefox & Safari users, just directly open `index.html`.

-### Method 2
-This method is for Chrome users and developers aka computer nerds.

-For Chrome users, method 1 will lead to a [security error](http://stackoverflow.com/questions/37718656/why-does-not-chrome-allow-web-workers-to-be-run-in-javascript) because Hangout Reader has a web worker.
+If you open `index.html` directly, Chrome and Firefox 1 will lead to a [security error](http://stackoverflow.com/questions/37718656/why-does-not-chrome-allow-web-workers-to-be-run-in-javascript) because Hangout Reader has a web worker.

+If you don't want to follow along the long instructions below in method 2, you can directly open the `index.html` in the folder `offline_version` instead, it has far few features and can be very slow, but it spares you the trouble of installing this and that, stuff that only computer nerd enjoys.

+### Method 2 (Recommended)
 * Make sure you have [npm](https://nodejs.org/en/download/) installed on your computer.

 * Make sure you have webpack and webpack-dev-server installed globally (I'm still using Webpack 1).
 If not, run these commands on terminal(Linux/Mac) or command prompt (Windows).